CMU-17-214/s2025/assignments/hw5.md

 curl -X POST -H "Content-Type: application/json" -d '{"name": "David Tepper", "withNeighbors": false}' http://localhost:8080/job
 ```

 With `npx tsc --watch` you can keep the TypeScript compiler running in a terminal and it will automatically compile changes whenever you safe a file.
 In a second terminal,  `npx nodemon .` it will restart your application (the backend) after every change, that is, whenever the compiler has produced a new version.
-The test runner `jest` watches changes by default.